-Christmas can be an expensive time of year, but it is possible to make a fun, creative gift at low cost.
-Here are some of our favourite ideas.
+Christmas can be an expensive time of year, but it is possible to make fun, creative science gifts at a very low cost.
+Here are some of our favourite science gift ideas.

 Make your own crayons like The Imagination Tree.

 Package up a notebook, pen and magnifying glass to make a fun explorer kit.

 How about some LEGO soap to cheer up a bathroom, can you get some of the LEGO to float?

 Make some gummi LEGO jellies for little LEGO fans, these are great for learning about changes of state.

 You could make some lovely bird feeders for a nature lover.

 Learn about melting with this delicious looking three layer peppermint bark from The Mad House.

 For younger children you could make a Christmas play dough kit, try adding Christmas scents like cinnamon and mint to make it extra special.

 How about a lava lamp kit to add a bit of fizzy fun to the celebrations? ( an adult should always look after and handle the alka seltzer )